laventy/code-challenge-sku-consolidate/output/README.md

-## Output folder that will contain the output csv
+## Output folder that will contain the output csv after app starts